MinchinWeb/blog.minchin.ca/content/20080527-the-north-american-union.md

 just comment that I think the outcome presented is only possible because the timeframe is relatively tight (about 20 years).

-## Why would they let New York go?
+## Why Would They Let New York Go?

 The start of this process is that New York declares independence, effective 2018.
 It is suggested that the Union will let the city slip